Planning a trip to Valletta?

-Despite being one of the smallest capital cities in Europe, Valletta is packed with history and architectural wonders.
-In fact, the entire city is a UNESCO World Heritage Site.
+Despite being one of the smallest cities in Europe, Valletta is packed with history and architectural wonders.
+In fact, the entire city is a UNESCO World Heritage Site, and if you want to see all of the main attractions, you’ll need at least a day.

 1. Stroll through the Lower Barrakka Gardens